Health and Medical Collection

 - Health-related publications from many other countries and from international groups such as the World Health Organization.

-The Library holds dozens of biomedical print indexes, including a complete file of Index Medicus and a collection of the more than forty subject sections of Excerpta Medica, complete through 198?
+The Library holds dozens of biomedical print indexes, including a complete file of Index Medicus and a collection of the more than forty subject sections of Excerpta Medica (dates vary).
 The Selected List of Abstracts and Indexes in Science, Health Sciences and Technology, a guide to the Library's holdings, lists all the biomedical indexes in one section.
 It is available at the Reference Desk.

 Among the many special biomedical materials held are the following: